shakenbake604/Maws-vault-v1/README.md

 This vault features a bunch of amazing community plugins.
 See [Meta/Documentation.md](Meta/Documentation.md) for the full list of plugins and their creators.

+## Support

+If you find this vault useful and want to support its development, you can [buy me a coffee on Ko-fi](https://ko-fi.com/kingmaws)! ☕

 ---

 **Maws**